emcdona1/field_classification/README.md

 Note that the first argument (-d or --directory) is the path from current location to the folder **holding the two class folders**.
 If the class folders are in the current folder, leave it blank!

 If there are any other parameters that you would like to change in the model, you'd have to directly change the code.

-# Folder Descriptions

-### archive

-This folder holds the files to build a model using the data from images stored in pickle files.
-As of August 27, 2019, it is an older model and would have to be updated to match **build_model_k_fold_cv.py** if you would like to use it.
-This folder contains 3 files:
-* build_model.py
-* input_data.py
-* input_data_split.py

 ---